adywizard/car-locator/README.md

 ## Version 0.1.3

-Added more animations and cleaned all unnecessary files from build, added automatic location saving.
+Added more animations and cleaned all unnecessary files from build, added automatic location saving,

+and automatic parking alarm. **Do not rely to much on those two new features**, on newer versions of Android,

+alarms are not very precise depending on how much vendor try to optimize the battery life, on some devices

+exact alarm might work without issues as well as being fiered after 3 houres delay on some other brands.

+Also gadering location in the background isn't very reliable as android constantly tries to trottle

+location access which is easily visible while debugging with background location on.